raspberrypilearning/build-a-webpage/en/step_1.md

 Create a webpage about a topic that you find interesting and want to share with others.
 It could be helpful information for pet owners, a page of your favourite jokes, a walkthrough for a game you enjoy, some advice you have found helpful, a list of useful websites, or whatever you want to share with webpage visitors.

 Your webpage should:
-+ Have multiple sections that contain different types of content including text and images or emojis, headings, quotations, lists, or links
++ Have multiple sections that contain different types of content including text and images, emojis, headings, quotations, lists, or links
 + Use a colour palette, fonts, and CSS styles that work well together
 + Be accessible by using good colour contrast and font sizes